 If you visit the court in the early summer, you may witness the handing down of opinions, rather than oral arguments.
 Opinions are usually issued on a Tuesday or Wednesday morning.
 The justice who wrote the opinion will announce the decision in the case and read the opinion.
 This is an opportunity to witness the different speaking and writing styles of the justices.

-Now, for some of you, this process might sound unbearably tedious.
-For others, it may be absolutely fascinating.
+For some of you, this process might sound unbearably tedious.
+For others, it may be fascinating.
 If you’re in the latter group, you’re in pretty good company.
-The legal and political community in D.C. treats the Supreme Court justices like rock stars, and they pack the courtroom to the gills when decisions are being handed down, especially for widely publicized or controversial cases.
+The legal and political community in DC treats the Supreme Court justices like rock stars, and they pack the courtroom to the gills when decisions are being handed down, especially for widely publicized or controversial cases.

-You need to keep this in mind if you do want to attend court during your visit to D.C., because lines to get into court may form very early, and admission to the court is on a first-come, first-serve basis.
+Keep this in mind if you do want to attend court during your visit to DC because lines to get into court may form very early, and admission to the court is on a first-come, first-serve basis.
 If you want to watch an entire hour-long oral argument, you’ll want to be in line at least 30 minutes beforehand.

-If you just want a little taste of the experience, there is a separate line to attend 3 to 5 minutes of an argument; this line moves much faster, of course, but on busy days it may be just as long.
-Either way, security for the courtroom is even more strict than building security, and you will need to check all electronic devices, as well as your bags and coats, at the first-floor checkroom before entering the courtroom.
+If you just want a little taste of the experience, there is a separate line to attend three to five minutes of an argument; this line moves much faster, of course, but on busy days it may be just as long.
+Either way, security for the courtroom is even more strict than building security: You will need to check all electronic devices, as well as your bags and coats, at the first-floor checkroom before entering the courtroom.
 You can check the court’s website for the cases on that day’s docket, and for the details on building security and courtroom etiquette.